GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 - At the bottom press the "Add" button to finish creating your OpenId client

+If creating an OpenID client using oxTrust results in an error, the /opt/gluu/jetty/identity/webapps/identity.war file must be changed into the one from this link https://ox.gluu.org/maven/org/gluu/oxtrust-server/4.2.2.sp1/oxtrust-server-4.2.2.sp1.war.
+After changing the identity.war file, run 'service identity restart'.

 ### Request an Access Token to the Token Endpoint

 !!!
 Note